casdoor/casdoor-website/docs/provider/payment/overview.md

 ---
-title: Overview
+title: Payment provider overview
-description: Add Payment providers to your application
+description: Add payment providers so users can pay for products.
-keywords: [Payment]
+keywords: [Payment, product]
 authors: [Chinoholo0807]
 ---

-If you want to use payment services in Casdoor, you need to create a Payment provider and add it to your products.
+To accept payments in Casdoor, create **Payment** providers and attach them to your [products](/docs/products/product).
+Users can then choose a payment method when purchasing.

 ![Add payment provider](/img/providers/payment/add_payment_provider.png)

-To learn how to configure a product, refer to [Product](/docs/products/product).
-After configuring a product, you can add Payment providers for the product so that users can purchase the product through the Payment providers.
+After configuring a product, add one or more Payment providers to it so users can complete purchases through those providers.